Frenchie Mae Cumpio: Arrest and imprisonment

-Forfeiture of assets

 In December 2022, the Manila Regional Trial Court ruled to forfeit ₱557,360 that Cumpio and Domequil said belonged to the Stand with Samar-Leyte campaign for farmers.
 In October 2025, the Court of Appeals reversed the forfeiture and reprimanded the Philippine Anti–Money Laundering Council for the "hasty labeling" of Cumpio and Domequil as terrorists.
 The Court of Appeals decision stated,The Court cannot countenance the hasty labeling of human rights advocates as terrorists and the speedy confiscation of their funds and property in the name of national security.
 Measures to counter terrorism must not be done without due process, and at the expense of individuals, groups, and civil society organizations that are engaged in the promotion and defense of human rights....
-To permit the forfeiture of property and funds without strict observance of the guidelines… would erode the public’s trust in the state’s capacity to manage threats to national security and address the causes of terrorism.
+To permit the forfeiture of property and funds without strict observance of the guidelines… would erode the public's trust in the state's capacity to manage threats to national security and address the causes of terrorism.On International Women's Day in 2024, women's media organization International Association of Women in Radio and Television – Philippines called for Cumpio's release.

+In October 2025, the Court of Appeals found no evidence to support the allegation that she was in contact with the Communist Party of the Philippines.
+They reversed a decision to freeze her bank account and an order to pay a fine for allegedly financing terrorists.
+On November 7th, the Laoang Regional Trial Court (RTC) Branch 21 dismissed the charges of murder against her because the available evidence did not match her identity.

+On January 21, 2026, Cumpio and activist Marielle Domequil were found guilty of financing terrorism and received a sentence of up to 18 years of jail time.
+Cumpio and Domequil were also acquitted on separate charges of possessing firearms and explosives.
+Cumpio had been a target of red-tagging prior to her arrest.
+Press freedom advocates have described her conviction as a "travesty of justice".
+Press freedom and human rights advocates said that Cumpio's case follows a pattern of red-tagging journalists and activists, where activists and media workers who criticize the police and the military are labelled as communists or terrorists supporters.
+In the 2025 World Press Freedom Index, press freedom in the Philippines is classified as "difficult", with the country ranking 116th out of 180 countries.